thy0212/thy0212.github.io/index.md

 **Results and Business Recommendation**:
 - Compare Bayesian Information Criteria (BIC) of all models, ARMA(4,0) model is the best performance model, meaning that beer sales of a given month depends on the he last 4 months' sales.

+For the R code of the solution, please read [here](https://github.com/thy0212/descriptive-predictive-analysis/blob/main/tutorial%203/tutorial3.Rmd)

 ---
 ## Recommendation System